The Numerology Of 2024 Encourages You To Take Your Power Back

 When it comes to our career path, Alejandrez-Prasad affirms that “we will witness a small business and entrepreneurial boom, as the energy of eight inspires us to make our own destiny and take chances.
 By granting us tact and empowerment, an eight-ruled year is always a wonderful time to launch a business or explore investing opportunities.”
 So, if you ever wanted to begin a side hustle or launch your own brand, 2024 might be your year to make it happen.

 Love is another area that will benefit from 2024’s numerology.
-“There will be an emphasis on soulmate connections finally coming into union because 8 brings the twin flame energy of the infinity symbol,” says Alejandrez-Prasad.
+“There will be an emphasis on soulmate connections finally coming into union because eight brings the twin flame energy of the infinity symbol,” says Alejandrez-Prasad.
+“For singles, we will see a rise in healthy confidence and people aligning with relationships that match their soul work based on the healing they’ve done.”
+However, the empowering, get-real vibes of the number eight could be a little more challenging for those already coupled up.
+“For those in a relationship, it could be a year of tests to identify the strengths of your connection and hopefully allow growth in areas that have been heavily reliant on materialism,” she adds.

+Eight brings the twin flame energy of the infinity symbol,” says Alejandrez-Prasad.
 “For singles, we will see a rise in healthy confidence and people aligning with relationships that match their soul work based on the healing they’ve done.”
 However, the empowering, get-real vibes of the number eight could be a little more challenging for those already coupled up.
 “For those in a relationship, it could be a year of tests to identify the strengths of your connection and hopefully allow growth in areas that have been heavily reliant on materialism,” she adds.

 Lastly, the number eight carries energetic imprints of feminine oomph, which resides in all of us regardless of our gender or sexual orientation.
 Harnessing this number’s powers means being more compassionate and in touch with our sensual and creative side.
 This goddess-power type of energy is strong and persistent but soft, grounded, and receptive at the same time.
 Genuinely, the numerology of 2024 is exactly what the world and many of us need now!